Skip to contents

 The two primary functions are predict() to project distributions and route() to generate synthetic routes.

-route_migration() is a wrapper to route() which automates sampling locations from the a distribution for the start of the migration and setting the start and end dates to route for the migration window.
+route_migration() is a wrapper to route() which automates sampling locations from a distribution for the start of the migration and setting the start and end dates to route for the migration window.
 We can use it to create synthetic routes for a species.

 library(BirdFlowR)